Accessing professional support

 General practitioners (GPs)

-If you already have a regular GP and are feeling suicidal, contact them and explain it is an emergency.
-Arrange to see them as soon as possible, and book a longer appointment so you have plenty of time to discuss your circumstances.
+If you already have a regular GP and are feeling suicidal, contact them and explain that you need an urgent appointment.
+Arrange to see them as soon as possible and book a longer appointment, so you have time to discuss your circumstances.

-If you don’t have a GP, you can use the following resources to find one in your area:
+If you don’t have a GP, you can use the Health Direct – Find a health service to find one in your area.

-Many other health professionals are able to assist you if you’re feeling suicidal.
-Depending on their role and area of expertise, they may be able to provide you with various types of psychological therapy, medication, or refer you on to other services.
+Depending on their role and area of expertise, they may be able to provide you with psychological therapy, medication, or refer you to other specialised services.

-If you’re already seeing a psychiatrist, psychologist, counsellor, therapist or other professional, phone or arrange to see them as soon as possible, explaining that it is an emergency.
+Your GP can refer you to a mental health professional through a Mental Health Treatment Plan.
+If you’re already seeing a psychiatrist, psychologist, counsellor, therapist or other professional, phone to arrange to see them as soon as possible.

 In an emergency